harshram/bndtclub-index/docs/dtpi/methodology.md

 - **Labor Demand for ICT Skills**: The demand for ICT labor is measured through the **isoc_sk_oja1** dataset, which tracks online job advertisements.
 This dataset provides information on labor demand, specifically focusing on job postings requiring ICT skills.

-Once the data is collected, a **3-quarter moving average** is applied to each component (GVA, labor demand, and employment) to smooth out short-term fluctuations and highlight longer-term trends.
-This reduces the impact of temporary volatility, ensuring the indicator captures consistent, medium-term digital transformation dynamics.
-The moving average calculation helps to identify underlying trends rather than being affected by short-term anomalies, such as seasonal variations or economic shocks.
+- **Moving Average Smoothing**: To enhance the clarity of trends and reduce short-term fluctuations, we apply a **moving average** with a **3-quarter window** to each component (GVA, labor demand, and employment).
+The **window** refers to the span of consecutive data points (in this case, 3 quarters) used to calculate the average for each point in time.
+By averaging over this window, we smooth out temporary spikes or dips, helping to reveal the underlying trends and making the data more reliable for medium-term analysis.
+This smoothing process reduces noise and ensures that the indicator better reflects consistent digital transformation dynamics, rather than being influenced by short-term volatility.